OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_pages.md

 companyFormPage.showAlert("Hello World!");
 ```

+In addition to the page Scripts, it is also possible to use functions defined on the model [Scripts](omnia3_modeler_scripts_UI.md).

 ### Styles

 CSS Styles can be used on pages to change the way it looks and behaves.

 To add CSS Styles to a page, you can use the global CSS Styles described [here](omnia3_modeler_cssStyles.md), or add styles specific to the page being modeled.

-### Components
+### Elements

-When we are creating a Page, all the elements a modeler can include on it are [Components](omnia3_modeler_components.md).
+When we are creating a Page, all the _Elements_ a modeler can include on it reference a [Component](omnia3_modeler_components.md).

-If we compare pages with Forms or Dashboards, Components can grant an additional level of flexibility, since we are not limited to use Omnia internal list or input.
+If we compare pages with Forms or Dashboards, our _Elements_ based on Components can grant an additional level of flexibility, since we are not limited to use Omnia internal lists or inputs.
 We can create our own to ensure the best user experience.

 ## 3. Modeling Pages